NewsMarch 11, 2017

 On Saturday March 11, 2017, the CTV program, W5, aired a segment about the treatment of animals in a scientific institution.
 The Executive Director of the Canadian Council on Animal Care (CCAC), Dr. Louise Desjardins, was interviewed for that broadcast in regard to the CCAC’s role in the ethics and care of animals in research, teaching, and testing in Canada.

 In the lead up to the interview, producers disclosed to the CCAC that they were in possession of third party, hidden camera footage that they claimed was filmed in a CCAC-certified institution.
 The CCAC requested a copy of the video on several occasions so that it could be assessed by veterinarians and animal welfare experts who specialize in animal ethics and care in science.
-W5 was not able to provide the full video to CCAC.
-They indicated that they did not have permission from the third party who took the hidden footage to provide it to the CCAC.
+The CCAC was denied a copy of the video.
+W5 indicated that they did not have permission from the third party who took the hidden footage to provide it to the CCAC.

 A special assessment visit of the institution in question has been organized and is currently being carried out in order to obtain all of the facts.
 The CCAC has a rigorous assessment and certification process comprised of four levels of oversight, that involves a local animal care committee, an assessment panel of volunteer experts led by a CCAC associate director of assessment, and the CCAC Assessment and Certification Committee, in addition to special assessment visits as needed.